 - Always check your bill before you pay!

-Let’s move on and discover our list of Venice’s top 10 restaurants to find out where you can savor some of City of Water’s most delicious foods.
+Let’s move on and discover our list of Venice’s top 10 restaurants to find out where you can savour some of City of Water’s most delicious foods.
 Dining in Venice can be quite expensive, but if you are a passionate foodie, then you’ll love the street food.
 Of course, you can’t miss a romantic dinner or two, at a fancy Italian restaurant with a spectacular à la carte menu.

 Top 10 Restaurants in Venice

 Even if La Zucca’s name means ‘pumpkin’ in Italian, this is not a vegetarian restaurant.
-If you’re looking for a place to eat fresh vegetables courses made with natural ingredients, don’t waste your time and take a sit here!
+If you’re looking for a place to eat fresh vegetable courses made with natural ingredients, don’t waste your time and take a sit here!
 Besides pumpkin flan and potatoes cake, you’ll find meat courses, such as rabbit with white wine or the lamb with spices.

-Also, you can enjoy the homemade cakes, like the pear cake with ginger or the spices tart with red wine and raspberry.
-A nice feature of the restaurant is the door on the canal, that allows customers to come inside directly from a boat.
+Also, you can enjoy homemade cakes, like the pear cake with ginger or the spices tart with red wine and raspberry.
+A nice feature of the restaurant is the door on the canal, which allows customers to come inside directly from a boat.
 The restaurant is really close to San Giacomo square, near a picturesque bridge.

 Dal Moro’s Pasta to Go

 Dal Moro’s Fresh Pasta to Go is ideal for everyone who loves fresh pasta and high-quality products at very affordable prices.
-For a quick lunch, choose your sauce (vegetarian, meat, spicy or mild) and your favorite type of pasta (fusilli, gnocchi, spaghetti or fettucine).
+For a quick lunch, choose your sauce (vegetarian, meat, spicy or mild) and your favourite type of pasta (fusilli, gnocchi, spaghetti or fettucine).
 You can eat your box on a bench or, why not, on the bank of a canal.
 This restaurant is located at Calle de la Casseleria 5324, about 3 minutes away from St. Mark’s Basilica.
 Well worth a visit for food on the go!

 One of the top restaurants in Venice, Ristorante Riviera will offer you a fantastic tasting menu and wine pairing.
-From the moment you arrive, until you depart the restaurant, the staff takes an excellent care of you.
+From the moment you arrive, until you depart the restaurant, the staff takes excellent care of you.
 Riviera is definitely the place to go if you want to eat fine seafood, followed by quality wine.
 It’s a small restaurant, so you must book in advance.